tigattack/blog.tiga.tech/content/about.md

 ## Hi, I'm tigattack.

-I live in Bristol, UK, and work as a Systems Engineer.
+I live in Bristol, UK, and work as a Site Reliability Engineer.

 I have a keen interest in technology, almost anything automotive, mountain biking, and surfing, but I'll probably only post about the first two here.